The Top 13 Free Things To Do In Malaga

 Montes de Malaga Nature Park

 The Montes de Malaga (Malaga Mountains) in the Aleppo Pine Forests is an important protection for the soil in the city to protect Malaga from floods and mudslides.
-Just a few minutes from the city centre of Malaga, this park has miles of trails to explore.
+Just a few minutes from the city centre of Malaga, this park has miles of trails to explore and nice for those who like to hike and walk.

 The Torrijos Trail takes you through what was once the wine-producing areas and you can still see some of the old vine crops.
 The Pocopan Trail winds through the forest where you can see all sorts of wildlife and panoramic views of the city.